mpbialoszewski/blog/README.md

 For the Design, we agreed to use multiple JSON files (one for dictionary and one for favourites - another one may be considered in the future)
 For QA I suggested to add additional sections to the table and include the actions made during the testing AND expected result.

+For group meeting we have spent about 1 hour

 After that I created a Trello Board and added all members of the project to that board.
+Orginizing a board took me approx. 30 mins

 ## 11/02/2020

 I created couple of more prototypes with Balsamiq.
-Compared to the Moqups which I used before, the User Interface was not very friendly so I decided to change the tool to SceneBuilder.
+Compared to the Moqups which I used before, the User Interface of that application was not very friendly.
+Most of the time spent was to learn what I can and cannot do with this app.
+After looking through the internet I found out the best solution is to directly build a UI with SceneBuilder.

+Approx 2 hours.
+Kinda wasted....

 ## 8/02/2020